-There are three official naturist beaches in the Algarve - Adegas at Odeceixe, Ilha Deserta off the coast of Olhao, and Barril on the Ilha de Tavira, with Meia Praia just waiting for the seal of approval - plus any number of others along the entire stretch of the coast where nudity is the norm, not just with foreign tourists and residents but with the Portuguese themselves.
+There are three official naturist beaches in the Algarve - Adegas at Odeceixe, Ilha Deserta off the coast of Faro, and Barril on the Ilha de Tavira, with Meia Praia just waiting for the seal of approval - plus any number of others along the entire stretch of the coast where nudity is the norm, not just with foreign tourists and residents but with the Portuguese themselves.

 The following list is by no means definitive, as within reason you can go naked on any stretch of quiet beach, but it’s a good starting point.
 From west to east, some of our favourites include: Amoreira, Vale Figueira, Bordeira, Murracao, Barriga, Cordama, Beliche, Barranco, Zavial, Furnas, Cabanas, Pinheiros, Prainha, Afurada, Praia Grande, Armona and Cacela Velha.

 For a list of naturist beaches throughout Portugal click HERE